 The sub-faculty of East Asian Studies in the faculty of Oriental Studies offers courses in Chinese studies, Korean studies, and Japanese studies.
-In addition, it offers a graduate degree that spans the region: Master of Philosophy in Traditional East Asia, which offers a comparative overview of East Asia (China, Japan, Korea) from antiquity to the nineteenth century.
-The faculty of Oriental Studies also hosts the newly established Buddhist Studies Unit, headed by the Numata Professor of Buddhist Studies, and will soon be offering undergraduate and graduate courses in the field of Buddhist Studies.
+In addition, it offers a graduate degree that spans the region: the MPhil in Traditional East Asia, which offers a comparative overview of East Asia (China, Japan, Korea) from antiquity to the nineteenth century.

 Wider study of the region is focused in a number of multi-disciplinary academic centres, including the Oxford University China Centre and the Nissan Institute of Japanese Studies.